litnimax/documentation/content/applications/sales/crm/pipeline/multi_sales_team.rst

 Sales Team dashboard
 ====================

-To view the Sales Team dashboard, go to :menuselection:`CRM --> Configuration --> Sales Teams`.
+To view the Sales Team dashboard, go to :menuselection:`CRM --> Sales --> Teams`.
 Any teams you are a part of will appear as dashboard tiles.

 Each tile gives an overview of the Sales Team's open opportunities, quotations, sales orders, and